BlueSuffix: Reinforced Blue Teaming for Vision-Language Models Against Jailbreak Attacks: Experiments

 \paragraph{Impact on Benign Prompts} We also evaluate our defense on benign prompts using LLaVA.
 We randomly select 500 textual prompts from the AlpacaEval dataset \citep{alpaca_eval}, each paired with a benign image.
 We define the Benign Passing Rate (BPR) as the proportion of responses that accurately address the benign prompt after applying the defense, as assessed by GPT-4o.
 Our method, \textsf{BlueSuffix}, achieved a BPR of 78.00\%, which is only 3.60\% lower than the original prompts' BPR of 81.60\%.
 Note that the BPR of the original prompts is not 100\% due to the difficulty in assessing the responses using GPT-4o.
 Compared to other baselines, our method closely aligns with "DiffPure" (78.80\%), which does not alter the text prompts, while outperforming "Safety Prompt" (74.80\%) and "DiffPure + Safety Prompt" (74.00\%).
 These results demonstrate that our defense has minimal impact on benign prompts.

-\paragraph{Showcasing the Purified Prompts} Figure \ref{fig:suffix_example} illustrates six example inputs (three jailbreaks, three benign) purified by our \textsf{BlueSuffix}, with more examples can be found in Figure \ref{fig:gpt2_1} and \ref{fig:gpt2_2}, Appendix \ref{suffix_appendix}.
-As shown in Figure \ref{fig:suffix_example}, the input image appears almost the same after purification by our image purifier, the rewritten texts are more detailed with many questions around the key concepts in the original texts, while the blue suffixes provide a certain type of hint or reminder for the target VLM.
-It also shows that our defense largely preserves the original meaning of the prompt, indicating a minimal impact on the benign inputs.
-Moreover, the blue-team suffixes generated by our suffix generator also exhibit high diversity.
+\paragraph{Showcasing the Purified Prompts} Figure \ref{fig:suffix_example} in Appendix \ref{suffix_appendix} illustrates six example inputs (three jailbreaks, three benign) purified by our \textsf{BlueSuffix}, with more examples can be found in Figure \ref{fig:gpt2_1} and \ref{fig:gpt2_2}, Appendix \ref{suffix_appendix}.
+As shown in Figure \ref{fig:suffix_example}, the input image appears almost the same after purification by our image purifier, the rewritten texts are more detailed with many questions around the key concepts in the original texts, while the blue suffixes provide a certain type of hint or reminder for the target VLM and the suffixes generated by our suffix generator also exhibit high diversity.
+Furthermore, we used GPT-4o to compare the semantics of the `original prompt' with `text purifier + suffix generator prompt' in Appendix \ref{app:sem_pre} and the results indicate a high level of semantic consistency.